balasinfo/Solutions2Implement/challenge_s3_size.md

 <br/>
 Rules<br/>
 Your are free to use the programming language and the SDK of your choice.<br/>
 We will test your work over our environment (which contains millions of files).
-The overall performance of your tool will be<br/> evaluated.<br/>
+The overall performance of your tool will be evaluated.<br/>
 Your code must be made available as a git fork of our challenge or any other public version control software.<br/>
 Ref: https://github.com/search?l=Python&o=desc&q=s3%2Bsize&s=updated&type=Repositories<br/>